 Second meeting: 25 May 2022

-The second meeting took place online on 25 May.
+The second meeting took place online.
 It continued the discussion on the sector’s socio-economic dynamics (GIs, labelling, consumption trends and the food environment, organic production and risk management).

 The debate was guided by the following questions:

 - To what extent do GIs add value to the pigmeat sector?

 - What is the advantage of farming method labelling for pigmeat production?
 What are the constraints?

 - Is a shift noticeable in consumer habits?

 - To what extent does policy influence consumer purchasing actions?